lowcoder-org/lowcoder/docs/build-apps/component-guides/charts-and-graphs.md

 Apart from the built-in charts and graphs, you can also plot your data with [Apache ECharts](https://echarts.apache.org/en/index.html), an open-source JS visualization library.
 You only need to complete the **Configuration** > **Option** field in JSON format.
 For detailed information, see [ECharts docs](https://echarts.apache.org/en/option.html#title) and [ECharts examples](https://echarts.apache.org/examples/en/index.html).

-For an instance of using Echarts, see [Stacked Area Chart](https://cloud.openblocks.dev/apps/63779dd6c54c5224c70ea537/view).
+For an instance of using Echarts, see Stacked Area Chart:

 <figure><img src="../../.gitbook/assets/charts-and-graphs-7.png" alt=""><figcaption></figcaption></figure>